Last Reviewed: Wed, Mar 17, 2021

 Where to go in North Dakota to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

-Essential facts about the Affordable Care Act (ACA or Obamacare) in North Dakota, including whether you must get health insurance, how much it will cost, and how you can save money.
+Essential facts about the Affordable Care Act (ACA or Obamacare) in North Dakota, including whether you must get health insurance, how much it costs, and how you can save money.

 What sole proprietors and independent contractors in North Dakota should know about health insurance under the Affordable Care Act (Obamacare).